brendanhaines/brendanhaines.github.io/about.md

 ### Contact

-The best way to contact me is via email at <brendan.haines@gmail.com> or <brendan.haines@colorado.edu>.
+The best way to contact me is via email at <brendan.haines@colorado.edu>.

 You can also see some of my older work at [GitHub](http://github.com/brendanhaines).